-Only the owner of the table or view can execute sp\foreignkey.
+You must be the owner of the table or view to execute sp\foreignkey.
+Permission checks do not differ based on the granular permissions settings.

 Event Audit option Command or access audited Information in extrainfo

 38 exec_procedure Execution of a • Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

 Other information - All input parameters

 • Proxy information - Original login name, if set proxy in effect